ctstone/csredis/README.md

 redis.EndPipe(true); // ignore results (fire-and-forget).
 This also keeps memory overhead low for large batches.
 ```

 ##Why csredis?
 There are a handful of .NET redis clients out in the wild, but none perfectly suited my needs: clean interface of the native Redis API; Sentinel support; easy-to-use pipelining/async. csredis is probably missing a few niche features supported by other projects.
 For intance, if you need atomic database selection with every command, csredis may not be for you.

+##Is csredis stable?
+Not yet.
+RedisClient (synchronous) has a near-full test suite, all of which must pass before committing/push.
+RedisClientAsync currently has no tests (coming soon!) and as such should be considered unstable.

 ##Benchmarks
 Test case: 5000 pipelined/async INCR iterations on the same key, then waiting for a single GET.
 All times averaged over 5 attempts to the same Redis server on the Internet.
 Measured using Diagnostics.Stopwatch.